Please note that by continuing to use this site you consent to the terms of our

 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Elastic did not initially take any action.
 However, as soon as we tried to copy the malicious files to the Windows Desktop, the endpoint software detected and quarantined them.
 A pop-up alert was shown, which closed after a few seconds.
 No user action was required or possible.

 ESET PROTECT Entry with ESET PROTECT Cloud provides a cloud-based console for managing the endpoint protection software.
 We feel it would be suitable for smaller businesses with tens of seats, but it can also cope with larger networks.
 Please note that there is a choice of endpoint protection software for Windows clients.
-ESET Endpoint Antivirus is a full-featured antimalware program; ESET Endpoint Security (which was used in our tests) additionally includes additional features, such as a web control feature and ESET’s Network Protection module.
+ESET Endpoint Antivirus is a fully-featured antimalware program; ESET Endpoint Security (which was used in our tests) additionally includes additional features, such as a web control feature and ESET’s Network Protection module.
 The package also includes ESET File Security for Windows Servers.

 Modern, customisable interface design